buttonsrtoys/registrar/README.md

     Registrar.register<MyModel>(builder: () => MyModel(''))

+## Unregistering ChangeNotifiers

+In addition to the Registrar widget unregistering its object when it is removed from the widget tree, the Registrar widget also checks if the registered object was a ChangeNotifier.
+If so, it optionally calls the ChangeNotifier's `dispose` method.

 ## Example
 (The source code for this example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)